Larceny Act 1901

 The Larceny Act 1901 (1 Edw.
 7. c.
 10) was an act of the Parliament of the United Kingdom.
 It created offences of fraudulent conversion.

-This act amended sections 75 and 76 of the Larceny Act 1861.
+This act amended sections 75 and 76 of the Larceny Act 1861 (24 & 25 Vict. c.
+96).
 It made the offence of fraudulently misappropriating property entrusted to a person by another, or received by him on behalf of another a misdemeanour punishable by penal servitude for a term not exceeding seven years, or by imprisonment, with or without hard labour, for a term not exceeding two years.

-This act was repealed as to England and Ireland by section 48(1) of, and the schedule to, the Larceny Act 1916.